white-sweatshirt/simple_projects/operationsBinary/README.md

 Subtraction finshed
 Multiplication finshed
 Divison finshed
-What remains:
-Binary Divison visualisation (optional) reinstiuate visualisation for addition and subtraction automatic checking - probably with rand function
+Binary Divison visualisation (done) reinstiuate visualisation for addition and subtraction(done) automatic checking - probably with rand function(done) To whoever would like to use it : remeber to implement chacking in other functions contaning calloc.
+To see if memory was acctualy allocated!